 If there are more women in leadership roles, companies will attract more female candidates overall.
 Seeing female representation drives an "if I see one, I can be one" mentality.
-Women sitting in leadership roles drive that change.

 "The more women that get involved in technology, that's the only way that's going to change.
 If it's only men, nothing changes," said Foster.